-The Gnome Balloon from the 1940s and early ‘50s are back in new form, as the Macy’s Parade Elf Family.
-At 34-feet high, 18.5-feet wide and filled with 2,100 cubic feet of helium, these novelty balloons give a new meaning to the word “elf.”
+The Gnome Balloons from the 1940s and early ‘50s are back in new form, as the Macy’s Parade Elf Family.
+At 34-feet high, 18.5-feet wide, and filled with 2,100 cubic feet of helium, these novelty balloons give a new meaning to the word “elf.”

 MACY’S ORNAMENT BALLOONS/BALLOONICLES

 Macy’s knows how to accessorize the holidays!
 From Pumpkins to Ice Crystals, Macy’s ornament balloons add a splendid touch to the holiday palette.
-Making their debut this year are two new dazzling ornament balloonicles that will ride down the route reminding everyone that Christmas is almost here.
+A dazzling red and gold ornament balloonicle will also ride down the route reminding everyone that Christmas is almost here.

-Stars and Stripes Forever!
+Stars & Stripes Forever!
 Let’s hear it for the red, white and blue as Uncle Sam makes his way down the route in true patriotic spirit.
-The first Uncle Sam balloon debuted in the parade in 1938.
+The first Uncle Sam balloon debuted in the Parade in 1938.
 This recreation of the original represents everything American, from our shared values to our freedoms.
-Uncle Sam is a proud citizen of the parade and the U.S.A!
+Uncle Sam is a proud citizen of the Parade and the U.S.A.!

 Make sure to check out our specials page for November’s NYC virtual office promotion.

 How can a Manhattan Virtual Office help you?